About the Journal

 Reviewer Acknowledgements

 The editorial board of Journal would like to acknowledge those reviewers who have dedicated their time and expertise for reviewing the manuscripts.
 Editor-in-Chief, editors and reviewer board members of this journal can publish their own articles but their papers must be evaluated by at least two external reviewers and editors who are not the member of editorial or reviewer board of this Journal.
-The editorial board of JANR highly acknowledge to these external reviewers and editors (outside board members) for their contributions and reviewing/editorial certificates and Publons acknowledgements are provided to them.
+The editorial board of JANR highly acknowledge to these external reviewers and editors (outside board members) for their contributions and reviewing/editing certificates and Publons acknowledgements are provided to them.

 ⇓ Reviewers for Volume 1(1), 2018